AdobeDocs/uxp/src/pages/uxp-api/reference-js/Modules/uxp/XMP/index.md

 XMP is extensible and customizable, supporting various types of information and user-defined schemas.
 It is compatible with Adobe software and third-party applications, promoting interoperability.

 Based on open standards, XMP follows XML syntax and RDF model.
-It enhances searchability, organization, and rights management of files.
+It enhances the searchability, organization, and rights management of files.
 Overall, XMP facilitates efficient metadata management and effective digital asset management.
 For more information about XMP metadata, see the [XMP Specification at Adobe Developer Center](https://www.adobe.com/devnet/xmp.html).